AlgoExpert Review: Is SpaceComplexity the Better Pick for Your Prep Stage?

 Grinding LeetCode for six months without ever practicing the spoken part is roughly this energy.

 SpaceComplexity is a voice-based AI mock interview platform.
-You sit down, the interview starts, and you're expected to talk.
+You sit down, the interview starts, and you talk.
 Not type into a workspace.
 Talk, narrate, explain, respond to follow-up questions.

-The interview runs four stages: problem understanding (clarifying questions), approach discussion (explain your plan before touching code), coding, and follow-ups on complexity, edge cases, and optimization.
-That's close to the actual structure of a real technical interview at any major company.
+Four stages: problem understanding (clarifying questions), approach discussion (your plan before touching code), coding, and follow-ups on complexity, edge cases, and optimization.
+Close to the actual structure of a real technical interview at any major company.

 SpaceComplexity trains the thing almost no other tool trains: the live, spoken performance.
-You can solve every problem on AlgoExpert and still fail because you go silent when stuck, can't explain your reasoning under pressure, or skip the clarifying questions that signal competence before you write a single line.
+Solve every problem on AlgoExpert and you can still fail because you go silent when stuck, can't explain your reasoning under pressure, or skip the clarifying questions that signal competence before you write a single line.

 Rubric feedback covers communication, problem-solving, code quality, and optimization.
 Same four dimensions your real interviewer is tracking.
-Because it's on-demand, you can run 10 or 15 sessions in the two weeks before your interview instead of the two or three peer sessions you might manage by luck and good timing.
+On-demand means 10 or 15 sessions in the two weeks before your interview, not the two or three peer sessions you might manage by luck and scheduling.

 SpaceComplexity isn't a problem bank.
 It's not where you go to learn what a segment tree is or watch a Dijkstra walkthrough.
 If you haven't built foundational knowledge yet, mock sessions will mostly just surface that gap.
 You need to know the patterns before performance practice is productive.